 They’re monsters, Warren.
 Even if he does fix Kenji, what are

 we gonna do then?
 Just throw him in a basement forever?
 Let him

 We break the curse by killing the monster.

 All of them stood around for a moment, silent.
 Sechson was

 the first one to speak.

-Alright, if that’s so crazy, convince me not to.
-It’s like a…
+Alright, if that’s so crazy, tell me why I’m wrong.
+It’s kinda

 Well, no. It’s completely different.
 I mean, in the most broad